SINTEF-9012/entrust-dt/README.md

 Open the dashboard in browser: http://localhost:3000, choose "New Dashboard".
 Log in with user name: neo4j, password: entrust-neo4j.

-If the database is empty, load a sample by pressing load dashboard button in left side panel.
-Choose "Select from file", and choose the sample database (json-file) in the "samples" folder in this repo.
-Alternatively, open Neo4j Browser at http://localhost:7474.
-Copy the content in samples and past it into the query box of the Neo4j browser, then execute the query.
+If the database is empty, load a dashboard by pressing load dashboard button in left side panel.
+Choose "Select from file", and choose the most recent dashboard from the "samples" folder.
+To get the actual data, Open Neo4j Browser at http://localhost:7474.
+Copy the content in sample-data.cypher and past it into the query box of the Neo4j browser, then execute the query.

 ## User Guide for NeoDash